m-creations/docker-mariadb-backup/README.md

             -e ZIP_CMD="bzip2" mcreations/mariadb-backup
 ```

-the `ZIP_CMD` parameter can two values haben either bzip2 or gzip.
+the `ZIP_CMD` parameter can have the following three values bzip2,  gzip or zip.

 # Github Repo